HMS Childers (1778): French Revolutionary War

-Crawford received promotion to post-captain on 29 April 1802.
+On 9 March 1802, Childers was driven ashore at the Warren, Isle of Wight and heeled over onto her side. was sent to her assistance.
+Crawford received promotion to post-captain on 29 April.
 Commander John Delafons replaced Crawford briefly as he took command in July, and she was paid off in November.

 When Earl St Vincent and the Lords Commissioners of the Admiralty in the Commissioners' yacht visited Plymouth on an inspection tour on 27 August, and Childers fired a salute.
 The two vessels then moved to Cawsand Bay to remain there for the duration of the visit.
 They were still there on 5 September.

 Napoleonic Wars

 Commander (or Lt.)
 Sir William Bolton commissioned Childers in August 1803 for the Mediterranean.
 (Note: In May 1803, before assuming command of Childers, Bolton acted as proxy for Admiral Nelson at Nelson's investiture as a Knight of the Order of the Bath.
 (Nelson was in the Mediterranean.)
 Bolton received a knighthood at the same occasion.)
 On 4 September Childers came into Plymouth from the Hamoaze where she had been refitting.
 Then on 7 September Childers sailed from Plymouth to join a convoy that was assembling at Portsmouth for the Mediterranean.
 On 22 September, 1803 she was damaged in a storm between Gibraltar and the Barbary shore losing her top mast, she requested assistance of, and received aide by, USS Constitution, who towed her for 5-6 leagues before casting her off to proceed to Gibraltar.